maegul/git-Commands-Cheat-Sheet/readme.md

 **Repository**
 	A log book for a captain
+	*The records and information that git keeps to track your changes and versions*

 **Commit**
-	How you put something in your diary - a single diary entry
+	How you put something in your diary - a single diary entry *Tell git to log and record the changes made since the last entry*

 **Master**
 	The name for the default “universe”